- To receive notification in writing from the Office of Disability Support Services

 5. If I feel that a given accommodation is not reasonable, may I appeal it?

 Yes.
-You should address your concerns in a discussion with the DSS advisor, not with the student.
+You should address your concerns in a discussion with the DSS adviser, not with the student.
 The accommodation must be provided, however, until the matter is resolved.
 Faculty input is both welcome and valuable.

 6. Why am I not permitted to see a student's documentation?

 Students' rights to privacy and confidentiality regarding information about their disability are protected under the ADA and Section 504 of the Rehabilitation Act.
 The very fact that a student has a disability is confidential information and therefore can only be shared if the student gives written permission (in the form of a signed release of information).
-All students, however, are encouraged by the DSS Advisor to share information regarding their disability with faculty member.
+All students, however, are encouraged by the DSS Adviser to share information regarding their disability with faculty member.